altocodenl/TODIS/readme.md

 = 00100001
 ```

 The eight examples above show different levels of a DIS, with each level being increasingly detailed compared to the previous one.
 Note, however, that the concept of call and response, together with fourdata and the unified dataspace, can describe the essence of each of its operations.
+Using this model, we can let go of the distinctions between function calls, remote service calls and even user interactions.
+The same model can describe them all.

 Quite interestingly, the concept of a call and a response requires both space and time.
 Space is required because there is a distance between the caller and the responder, which separates them.